Kopaniny (Aš)

 Kopaniny (German: Krugsreuth) is a village in Karlovy Vary Region, Czech Republic.
-It is one of the nine town districts of Aš.
-In 2001 the village had a population of 94.
+It is one of the nine municipal parts of Aš.
+In 2021 the village had a population of 123.

 Geography

 Kopaniny lies 5 kilometres northeast from Aš, about 673 meters above sea level, and is surrounded by forests.

 History

 Kopaniny was probably founded in the 12th century, but it is first mentioned in 1315, as a property of the Feiltsch family from Sachsgrün.
 In the middle of the 14th century village belonged to Neuberg property, and in the late 14th century it was bought by the Zedtwitz.